 Running a simple regression of Jones’s lead over Moore against demographic variables shows the dominant power of mobilized African-Americans with smaller effects for the proportions of Hispanics and people with a college degree.

-In a district with no blacks, no Hispanics, and no one with a college degree, Moore would beat Jones by 79 points, e.g., 89-10.
+In a county with no blacks, no Hispanics, and no one with a college degree, Moore would beat Jones by 79 points, e.g., 89-10.
 The size of the black population played the most important role in determining support for Jones.
 His lead expanded by 1.6 percent for every one percent increase in the percentage of blacks.
 Hispanics played a less significant role with a coefficient about half the size of that for blacks that barely achieves statistical significance.
 The proportion of a county’s residents holding a college degree mattered nearly as much as the size of its black population.
 These three variables alone account for about ninety-four percent of the variance in Jones’s lead over Moore.

 Jones’s victory with a margin of 1.5 percent over Moore suggests that the polls that included cell phone respondents were right on track.
 As I wrote yesterday, “Taken together, [my analysis of polling data] suggests that Jones has averaged a 1-2 percent lead in polls taken since the Washington Post story that included calls to cell-phone users.”
 Polls limited to landline households, which predicted a Moore victory, were off the mark.